rostrasser/erc721-NFTSample/README.md

 # Extended ERC721 NFT contract sample

-This repository holds an extender Solidity NFT smart contract according to the ERC721 standard.
+This repository holds an extended Solidity NFT smart contract according to the ERC721 standard.
 The contract should help beginners to aquire knowledge in ERC721 development.

 This repository holds two contracts: